ocfox/vaultix/doc/flake-module.md

 **String** of path that **relative** to flake root, used for storing host public key re-encrypted secrets.
 It's default `./secrets/cache`.

+> [!TIP]
-This directory expecting already added to git while deploying.
+> This directory was automatic created at specified location after first [renc](/vaultix/nix-apps.html#renc), and it should be added to git before deploying.

 ---